dineshs99/dineshs99/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on ...
+AI solutions for real world problems in Energy.
+From building new foundational models to fully-deployed AI agents for specific tasks.
 <!--
 **dineshs99/dineshs99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.